- General Information

 - sinus headaches may require special medicines; check with your pharmacist

-- if your headache is part of a cold, be careful not to take multiple medicines containing paracetamol
+- if your headache is part of a cold and you take multiple medicines containing paracetamol, be careful not to exceed the safe daily dose of paracetamol

 - have your eyes checked if you do a lot of computer work